🔥 Get 150% Cashback Upto ₹75,000

 Jhansi is an archaic region— a region where parents still want their kids to either become engineers or doctors.
 But it is also the city known for its heroic tales of revolutionary patriotism.
-It is from this part of the country, winner of Pocket52’s Pocket Kings Tournament, Himanshu Dwivedi comes from.
+It is from this part of the country, the winner of Pocket52’s Pocket Kings Tournament, Himanshu Dwivedi comes from.

 “Recently, I won INR 150000 and shipped Pocket Kings Tournament at Pocket52.
 Like the world says, behind every successful man there is a woman.
 My case is no different.
 I have many women who have supported me, guided me, and most important of all trusted in my skills.
 My sister and girlfriend are the two most important of them.” says Himanshu.